 There will be signs in the zone to confirm the parking restriction(s) and advise how long you can stay before either moving your car or displaying a valid permit.

 Permits are charged at £40.00 each.
 The charge covers admin and civil parking enforcement costs associated with operating the scheme.
 A permit holder is not guaranteed a space.
+Visitor parking vouchers are available and sold in booklets of ten, chargeable at £10 each.
+Up to two booklets may be purchased each month.

 Please note: parking within the following roads at Faversham is only permitted for vehicles displaying either a valid Zone B permit or a valid 1 hour parking voucher (a maximum of two vouchers may be displayed at any one time, permitting parking up to 2 hours): Newton Road, Saxon Road, Roman Road, Norman Road and Stone Street.